Is a home equity line of credit right for me?

 Help bridge the costs of higher education

 If your children are heading to college—or if you’re contemplating going back to school—a home equity line of credit can help you manage the costs.
 You could borrow money through your HELOC to make tuition payments when they’re due and then pay the debt off over the set repayment period for your line of credit.
-Learn more about the cost of college—and how to pay for it—from Merrill Edge.
+Learn more about covering the cost of college.

 Tip: It’s important to compare HELOC interest rates to student loan interest rates and repayment options.
 While lower interest rates are usually preferable, it’s a good idea to talk to a financial advisor about the best option for your situation.